GLOBAL MARKETS-Shares, euro rise on hopes for Spain deal

 By Ryan Vlastelica

-NEW YORK, Sept 21 Stocks and the euro rebounded o n F riday, with sentiment over Europe improving as Spain worked on reforms and was expected to seek a bailout package soon that could resolve its debt problems.
+NEW YORK, Sept 21 Stocks and the euro rebounded on Friday, with sentiment over Europe improving as Spain worked on reforms and would soon seek a bailout package that could resolve its debt problems.

 Spain is considering freezing pensions and speeding up a planned rise in the retirement age as it races to cut spending and meet conditions of an expected international sovereign aid package, sources with knowledge of the matter said.

 Oil prices, meanwhile, rose on supply worries arising from the geopolitical situation in Libya and lower North Sea production.
-Brent climbed 1 percent above $111 a barrel.
+Brent climbed above $111 a barrel.

-Concerns over the euro zone's debt crisis have kept markets in check this past week, with investors worrying that Spain might not seek a bailout package.
-That would call into question the country's ability to deal with its debt.
+Concerns over the euro zone's debt crisis have kept markets in check this past week, with investors worrying Spain might not seek a bailout package, thereby calling into question the country's ability to deal with its debt.

 "The problems are very big (in Spain and Europe in general), it's possible this is the beginning of the workout of the situation.
 It certainly takes some pressure off," said Rick Meckler, president LibertyView Capital Management in New York.

 The report of Spanish reform boosted sentiment.
-U.S. stocks rose 0.2 percent, while European shares closed up 0.4 percent and the MSCI global index climbed 0.5 percent.
-The expiration of options contracts could spur some volatility later in the U.S. session.
+U.S. stocks rose 0.4 percent while European shares added 0.5 percent and the MSCI global index climbed 0.7 percent.
+The expiration of options contracts could spur some volatility later in the session.

-U.S. equities were also boosted by Apple Inc, the most valuable U.S. company, which debuted the latest version of its iPhone worldwide.
-Its shares rose 0.8 percent to $704.54.
+U.S. equities were also boosted by Apple Inc, the most valuable U.S. company, which is debuting the latest version of its iPhone worldwide.
+Shares rose 0.6 percent to $703.17.

-With Friday's gains, the S&P is flat for the week, but year to date the benchmark index has risen 16 percent, boosted by concerted central bank economic stimulus measures.
+With Friday's gains, the S&P is now essentially flat on the week but year to date the benchmark index has risen 16 percent, boosted by concerted central bank stimulus measures for the economy.
 Investors have been looking for reasons to keep pushing equities higher after steep gains since June.

-The euro, which has lost around 1.5 percent since hitting a 4-1/2 month high a week ago, was up 0.15 percent at $1.2988, having briefly climbed back above the psychologically important $1.30 mark.
+The euro, which has lost around 1.5 percent since hitting a 4-1/2 month high a week ago, was up 0.1 percent at $1.2975 by lunch having briefly climbed back above the psychological $1.30 mark.

 With all eyes on whether Spain will call for aid, support for the euro was seen at Thursday's low, which stood just above its 233-day moving average at $1.2915.

-Markets brushed off a well-flagged report from the UK showing its plans to reduce its deficit have fallen behind target as the European debt crisis has hit global growth.
+Markets brushed off a well-flagged report from the UK showing its plans to bring down its deficit have fallen behind target as the European debt crisis has hit global growth.

 It followed Italy's warning late on Wednesday that its recession will be far more severe than forecast, making it harder to reduce the country's debt burden.